 White Oak is a light-to-medium brown wood.
 It's less porous than red oak, resulting in a wood that is dense and durable and useful in a wide variety of applications.
 This species is easy to work with and is great for furniture, cabinets, flooring, and trim.
 It's also commonly used to build or repair boats, as its tight pores make it nearly impervious to water.

-These species constitute the vast majority of our inventory, but we occasionally find ourselves receiving logs of other varieties, such as elm, butternut, and basswood.
-If what you're looking for isn't listed here, there's a small chance we have a little bit in stock, so get in touch with us to inquire.
+These species account for the vast majority of our inventory, but every once in a while, we'll bring in logs of other varieties, such as elm, butternut, and basswood.
+If what you're looking for isn't listed here, there's a chance we have a little bit in stock, so get in touch with us to inquire.